EvolEcolGroup/tidygenclust/README.md

 **Note for MacOS user**

-We use `reticulate` to seamlessly integrate the required python packages or dependencies into R without additional install steps for the user.
+We use `reticulate` to seamlessly integrate the required python packages and dependencies into R without additional installation steps for the user.
-However, for this to work correctly as **MacOS user**, you need to be sure that you have `llvm` installed in the first place:\
+However, for this to work correctly for **MacOS users**, you need `llvm` installed in the first place.
+In *bash*, you will need:\

 ``` bash
 # llvm can be installed via brew